Vikram-S

-Vikram S is India's first privately built suborbital rocket.
+Vikram-S is India's first privately built suborbital rocket.
 Its maiden flight lifted on 18 November 2022 at 11 A.M. from Sounding Rocket Complex, Sriharikota.
-The rocket was designed and developed by Skyroot Aerospace.
+The rocket is designed and developed by Skyroot Aerospace.

 History

-Vikram S, India's first privately built rocket was launched on 18 November 2022 by Skyroot Aerospace from Sriharikota.
+Vikram-S, India's first privately built rocket was launched on 18 November 2022 by Skyroot Aerospace from Sriharikota.
 The first mission of the rocket launch has been designated as 'Prarambh', meaning beginning.
 As a tribute the rocket has been named after Vikram Sarabhai, who is considered as the father of India's space programme.

 Rocket

-Vikram S rocket is developed by Skyroot Aerospace and the launch was assisted by ISRO and the Indian National Space Promotion and Authorisation Centre (IN-SPACe).
+Vikram-S rocket is developed by Skyroot Aerospace and the launch was assisted by ISRO and the Indian National Space Promotion and Authorisation Centre (IN–SPACe).
 The rocket reached an apogee of 89.5km.